nicos-angelopoulos/mtx/Readme.txt

 mtx: Working with data matrices

-This is an SWI-Prolog pack for working with data matrices, taking off from where library(csv) ends.
+This is an SWI-Prolog pack for working with data matrices, taking off from where library(csv) ends.<br>
-The library will hopefully grow to become useful tool for logic programming based data science.
+The library will hopefully grow to become auseful tool for logic programming based data science.

 Install via SWI's package manager:
 ==